 The good news is that if you’d prefer to retire closer to Britain, there are locations in Europe with absolutely amazing microclimates that can give you a near-perfect climate to support your health.

-Moreover, even if your favourite location does suffer from temperature extremes, remember that when you retire, there is no job, school, babysitting grandchildren or other obligations that tie you to one place.
+Moreover, even if your favourite location does suffer from temperature extremes, remember that when you retire, there is no commute, school runs, babysitting grandchildren or other obligations that tie you to one place.
 Use your freedom and escape the hottest or coldest days in your country of residence to explore other parts of the world.